How to Properly Use Yeast in Pizza Dough (Dry and Fresh)

 Avoid storing fresh yeast in the freezer, as the freezing process damages the yeast cells.
 The high moisture content causes ice crystals to form, which physically harms the cells and reduces their viability.

-How to Store Dry Yeast (Instant/Active)
+Storing Dry Yeast (Instant/Active)

 Dry yeast has a very long shelf life.
 According to manufacturer guidelines, instant dry yeast can last up to two years, while active dry yeast can last up to one year.
 However, with proper storage, dry yeast can maintain its leavening power for even longer than two years, with minimal loss of leavening power.